The Truth About Addictions; Not a Disease... It’s a Survival Resource… It’s a Language We Refuse to Hear… Let’s listen… with compassion…

 Maybe we are just trying to “fill that emptiness from the outside…” When we are in pain and have had traumas and attachment wounds, and/or adverse life experiences, we find ways to meet needs we are not getting met.
 Underneath our Compulsions is an absence of a need not being met.

-We have to stop asking ‘what’s wrong with the addiction’ and starting asking ‘what’s right about it.’
+We have to stop asking ‘what’s wrong with the addiction’ and start asking ‘what’s right about it.’

 — Gabor Mate, MD